 How to File a Program Discrimination Complaint

 In USDA programs, discrimination is prohibited on the bases of race, color, religion, sex, age, national origin, marital status, sexual orientation, familial status, disability, limited English proficiency, or because all or a part of an individual's income is derived from a public assistance program.
 In programs that receive Federal financial assistance from USDA, discrimination is prohibited on the bases of race, color, religious creed, sex, political beliefs, age, disability, national origin, or limited English proficiency.
 (Not all bases apply to all programs.)
 Reprisal is prohibited based on prior civil rights activity.
-The OASCR, through the Office of Adjudication, investigates and resolves complaints of discrimination in programs operated or assisted by USDA.
+The OASCR, through the Center for Civil Rights Enforcement, investigates and resolves complaints of discrimination in programs operated or assisted by USDA.

-To file a program discrimination complaint, please complete the USDA Program Discrimination Complaint Form.
+To file a program discrimination complaint, you may obtain a complaint form by sending an email to Cremail@example.com .
 You or your authorized representative must sign the complaint form.
 You are not required to use the complaint form.
-You may also file a program discrimination complaint by writing a letter to the Office of Adjudication at the address that follows:
+You may also file a program discrimination complaint by writing a letter to the Center for Civil Rights Enforcement at the address that follows:

 U.S. Department of Agriculture